crispy-coding/xwiki-setup/README.md

 * All software requirements mentioned above in the requirements of the "Test Instance" documentation are needed here as well.
 * `envsubst` command.
 Contained in the `gettext-base` package.
 * A registered domain which directs requests to the IP address of the host device, e.g. `my-company.com`.
+* The Nginx service of this setup will listen on ports 80 and 443.
+Make sure that no other service is already using these ports.